bmmpxf/QGIS-Documentation/source/docs/training_manual/create_vector_data/create_new_vector.rst

 From left to right on the toolbar, they are:

-- :guilabel:`Save Edits`: saves changes made to the layer.
+- |mActionSaveEdits| :guilabel:`Save Edits`: Saves changes made to the layer.
-- :guilabel:`Add Feature`: start digitizing a new feature.
+- |mActionCapturePolygon| :guilabel:`Add Feature`: Start digitizing a new feature.
-- :guilabel:`Move Feature(s)`: move an entire feature around.
+- |mActionMoveFeature| :guilabel:`Move Feature(s)`: Move an entire feature around.
-- :guilabel:`Node Tool`: move only one part of a feature.
+- |mActionNodeTool| :guilabel:`Node Tool`: Move only one part of a feature.
-- :guilabel:`Delete Selected`: delete the selected feature.
+- |mActionDeleteSelected| :guilabel:`Delete Selected`: Delete the selected feature.
-- :guilabel:`Cut Features`: cut the selected feature.
+- |mActionEditCut| :guilabel:`Cut Features`: Cut the selected feature.
-- :guilabel:`Copy Features`: copy the selected feature.
+- |mActionEditCopy| :guilabel:`Copy Features`: Copy the selected feature.
-- :guilabel:`Paste Features`: paste a cut or copied feature back into the map.
+- |mActionEditPaste| :guilabel:`Paste Features`: Paste a cut or copied feature back into the map.

-You want to add a new feature.
+We will to add a new feature.

 * Click on the :guilabel:`Add Feature` button now to begin digitizing our school fields.